Dr Mark Groves

-I have supervised other professionals in their psychological work.
+I have supervised other professionals in their psychological work and offer private clinical supervision using mainly ACT and CBT.
 I am an experienced trainer and have delivered training to a variety of audiences and groups.
 I have delivered training in my NHS roles, to Trainee Clinical Psychologists during their Doctoral training, and recently at the British Rheumatology Society’s annual conference.

 I believe that people are the expert of their own experiences but challenging life events can mean that any one of us can develop difficulties with our mental health and then find it difficult to identify a way forward.
 At these times, I am passionate about offering my expertise as a Clinical Psychologist, combining this with the individual’s expertise about themselves, to support them to make meaningful changes in their lives.
 I want to support the people I work with to challenge the stigma that can often be attached to a mental health difficulty.
 I believe in providing a framework for them to develop a perspective of a mental health struggle as an understandable reaction when considered within the context of their life experiences.